|Grave of William C. Morrow|

 June 6, 1749 – The Conspiracy of the Slaves in Malta was discovered.

-June 6, 1775 - Marinus Willett and a small group of Sons of Liberty confronted British soldiers as they were evacuating New York City.
-They seized wagonloads of weapons.
+June 6, 1775 - Marinus Willett and a small group of Sons of Liberty confronted British soldiers as they were evacuating New York City and seized wagonloads of weapons.

 June 6, 1799 – Aleksandr Pushkin, the father of modern Russian literature, was born in Moscow.